-When the cameras first began rolling on Friday the 13th in September 1979, neither director Sean S. Cunningham nor writer Victor Miller could have dreamed that forty years later filmmakers would still be developing sequels to their low budget horror picture.
+When the cameras first began rolling on Friday the 13th in September 1979, neither director Sean S. Cunningham nor writer Victor Miller could have imagined that forty years later filmmakers would still be developing sequels to their low budget horror picture.
 Produced for $550,000 and purchased as a negative pick-up by Paramount, the movie became an unexpected success when it was released the following May, drawing in large crowds despite the highly-anticipated Star Wars sequel The Empire Strikes Back dominating the box office.
 Earning $5.8m on its opening weekend, Friday the 13th would ultimately gross almost $40m by the end of its theatrical run in the United States and within twelve months a sequel had already been released.

 With the original movie telling of a vengeful mother brutally murdering a group of counsellors at a secluded summer camp for the accidental drowning of her son over twenty years earlier, the writing of Friday the 13th Part 2 would prove to be somewhat problematic but with the third instalment – released at the height of the early ’80s 3D revival – the supposedly-dead son Jason Voorhees had become the centrepiece of the franchise.
 By the end of the decade the studio had released a total of eight movies and a small screen spinoff but the public’s disinterest in slasher films finally convinced Paramount to sell their interest in the series.